Understanding the US Government

 Overall, Understanding the US Government is an excellent resource for anyone interested in learning more about the US government.
 Professor Victor is an engaging and knowledgeable presenter, and the series is filled with helpful graphics and expert interviews.
 The series is a must-watch for students of political science, but it is also accessible to anyone interested in learning more about how our government works.
 If you want to gain a deeper understanding of American politics and government, this series is an excellent place to start.

-Understanding the US Government is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on September 11, 2020.
+Understanding the US Government is a series that ran for 1 seasons (24 episodes) between September 11, 2020 and on The Great Courses Signature Collection

 Filter by Source